bp094p21/cosc2804-2150-assignment-1-team-23-ps2-cosc2804/diary/jin/DEVDIARY.md

  - Successfully tested door layout,design,building for all orientations
  - Successfully tested step layout,design,building for all orientations
  - Successfully tested outdoor feature generation for all orientations
+ - Successfully tested bed generation for all orientations and floor elevations

  Refactoring
   - Refactored `architect.py`